Gruntfuggly/todo-tree/README.md

 ## Commands

+### Tags
 To make it easier to configure the tags, there are two commands available:

-**todo-tree: Add Tag** - allows entry of a new tag for searching
+**Todo Tree: Add Tag** - allows entry of a new tag for searching

-**todo-tree: Remove Tag** - shows a list of current tags which can be selected for removing
+**Todo Tree: Remove Tag** - shows a list of current tags which can be selected for removing

 *Note: The Remove Tag command can be used to show current tags - just press Escape or Enter with out selecting any to close it.*

+### Export

+The contents of the tree can be exported as linux style tree using **Todo Tree: Export Tree**, or as JSON using **Todo Tree: Export Tree As JSON**.
+In both cases an unsaved file will be opened in a new tab, with the tree content as it is currently configured.
+The file can be closed or saved if required.

 ## Configuration